 Short-Term vs. Long-Term Memory in Chats

 Conversational AI often employs a dual-memory system.
-Short-term memory captures the immediate context of the current conversation, such as recent messages and the immediate topic.
+Short-term AI memory captures the immediate context of the current conversation, such as recent messages and the immediate topic.
 This is often managed by the context window of the underlying Large Language Model (LLM).

 Managing the Context Window